ibexa/documentation-developer/docs/guide/personalization.md

 ### When fetching recommendations you get a message that the requested content type is not supported (CONFLICT)

-Take a look at the scenario configuration in the [Admin Dashboard](https://admin.yoochoose.net) and check if correct input and output types are set.
+Take a look at the scenario configuration in the [Admin Dashboard](https://admin.yoochoose.net) and check if the input and output types are properly set.

 ### Logging